|

 Brilliance of the Seas Overview

-The Brilliance
+The

-of the Seas cruise ship departs from Miami, FL
+Brilliance of the Seas cruise ship departs

-year, she offers ocean cruises to Europe, Mediterranean, and
+Spain.
+Throughout the year, she offers ocean cruises

-Panama Canal.
-Check dates and prices for cruises to Europe,
+and prices for cruises to Europe,

 Mediterranean, and Panama Canal.

 Such as?
-You'll find classics like the
+You'll find classics like the Schooner

-Schooner Bar, but there's also miniature
+Bar, but there's also miniature and simulated

-and simulated golf, and the Seaview Cafe.
+golf, and the Seaview Cafe.
+Some Royal

-The revamped Viking Crown Lounge is called
+Viking Crown Lounge is called the Starquest

-and the bar actually revolves.
-Business and conference
+Disco Bar and the bar actually

-facilities have been expanded on this ship.
-Latte-tudes
+expanded on this ship.
+Latte-tudes Coffee bar,

-Coffee bar, which replicates a coffeehouse atmosphere
+which replicates a coffeehouse atmosphere -- complete

--- complete with Internet terminals --
+with Internet terminals -- replaces Radiance's

-replaces Radiance's cafe/bookshop combo.
+cafe/bookshop combo.

 One of the immediate impressions we got on Brilliance